learn-co-curriculum/cssi-3-demo-webpage/README.md

 # Day 3: Code Along - Jquery

-Fork this lab, Clone it to your local computer and open up the files!
-It contains an `.html` file and `.css` file with some code in it.
-It also contains an empty `.js` file.
-This is where you will be adding your code during the lesson demos.
-Your instructor will be using these same files during the examples.
-Open the `posters.html` file in the browser and refresh it whenever you save some new code to `script.js`
+Fork this lab, clone it to your local computer and open up the files!

+You will see an `.html` file and a `.css` file with some code in it.
+You should also see an empty `.js` file.
+This is where you will be adding your code throughout the lesson.
+Open the `posters.html` file in your browser and remember to refresh it whenever you save some new code to `script.js`

 ### JQuery: